foopgp/foopgp-hugowebsite/content/english/blog/2024-08-02-The-European-Union-must-keep-funding-free-software.md

 type: "post"
 ---

-Many free software projects benefit from the European funding program Next Generation Internet (NGI)[^note].
+Many free software projects benefit from the European funding program Next Generation Internet (NGI)\*.
 But this program is in danger.
 To appreciate the possible effect, we need only recall that this program is associated with numerous community projects and linked to essential free elements (see the [next_generation_internet](https://linuxfr.org/tags/next_generation_internet/public) label and the list of signatories).

-[^note]: This is not the case for foopgp.org, and although we may think that the problem is not only political, but also technico-economic, we support the message, and "sign" it by republishing it on our blog.
+*\*:This is not the case for foopgp.org, and although we may think that the problem is not only political, but also technico-economic, we support the message, and "sign" it by republishing it on our blog.*

 ## Open Letter to the European Commission

 Since 2020, Next Generation Internet ([NGI](https://www.ngi.eu)) programmes, part of European Commission's Horizon programme, fund free software in Europe using a cascade funding mechanism (see for example [NGI0  Commons Fund](https://www.nlnet.nl/commonsfund)).
 This year, according to the Horizon Europe working draft detailing funding programmes for 2025, we notice that Next Generation Internet is not mentioned any more as part of Cluster 4.